-Link your small steps to things you’re already doing.
+Link every small step to something you’re already doing.

-Link your small steps for health to things you’re aleady doing.
+Link your small steps for health to things you’re already doing.
 Tack the target task to the end of something else.
-This is how healthy habits are formed.Link your small steps for health to things you're aleady doing.Click To Tweet
+This is how healthy habits are formed.Link your small steps for health to things you're already doing.Click To Tweet

 Linking tasks this way is a great way to satisfy the inner urge for efficiency you’re short-circuiting by saying no to multitasking and doing things one at a time.

 Here’s an example– let’s say you’re chopping vegetables for your dinner salad.
 You’ve decided that one of your small steps is to prep healthy snacks for the week ahead.
 Before you put the knife and cutting board away, go ahead and chop up a couple of extra carrots and a few extra celery stalks, and pop them in the fridge in snack-size containers.